 Lindsey attended college in Santa Barbara and Design school in Los Angeles.
 She moved to NYC in 2003, with no interest in working for corporations, she set up shop and began selling her small dress collections on the streets of downtown.
 Growing up with western and Pacific Northwest roots, she was familiar with Pendleton from an early age.

 She envisioned modernizing their fabrications and born was her collaboration with the esteemed brand.
 The idea was of creative necessity.
 She wasn't able to find or afford any suitable winter jackets, she began wearing the blankets outside.
 This led to the idea that a high quality garment could be constructed from the beautiful fabrics.

 In 2011 Pendleton agreed to collaborate with Lindsey Thornburg.
 Given the legacy and the Native history Pendleton holds, Lindsey takes this collaboration very seriously and honors the privilege of working with America’s finest woolen mill company.
 Never viewing her creations as passing trends, she strives to make each garment an heirloom piece.
 The company has been self-funded and has grown its audience organically.
 All garments are considered, cut and constructed in NYC by Stacey Berry and Lindsey Thornburg.

 A New Yorker by way of Aspen and Montana, designer Lindsey Thornburg is only too familiar with an unforgiving winter.
-A firm dedication to staying warm and looking great has led to the creation of her unique line of cloaks.
+A dedication to staying warm and being unique has led to the creation of her line of outerwear.

-Each Lindsey Thornburg cloak is crafted with care in her Chelsea atelier in Manhattan.
+Each Lindsey Thornburg cloak is crafted with care in her Chinatown atelier in Manhattan.